 At its natural habitat, radicchio is a cool-season vegetable.
-Although grown in some parts of USA, a majority of it is imported from the Mediterranean, especially from Italy.
+Although grown in some parts of USA, a majority of it imported from the Mediterranean, especially from Italy.
 Some of its varieties grown locally and marketed year around in the California state.

-If you grow in your home garden, ensure its edible head is blanched appropriately before harvesting (as in endives).
+If you grow one in the home garden, ensure its edible head is blanched appropriately before harvesting (as in endives).
 In some parts, forced second growth (heads) are harvested, while its green, bitter, first heads discarded.
-To harvest, cut its round compact head off the root and trim away all its outer copper-green leaves, just as in cabbage.
+To harvest, cut its compact round head off the root and trim away all its outer copper-green leaves, just as in cabbage.

 In the markets select fresh, compact, bright wine-red colored heads with prominent midribs.
 Closely look for cracks, spots, or mechanical bruising on the leaves.
 Treviso and Chioggia should have tight, compact leaves, whereas Verona type features open, loose leaves.

-At home, store inside a refrigerator set at temperature below 8 °C with relative humidity of around 90% for upto 2-3 weeks.
+At home, store in a refrigerator set at a temperature below 8 °C with a relative humidity of around 90% for up to 2-3 weeks.

-Radicchio is used mainly as leafy salad vegetable.
+Radicchio is used mainly as a leafy salad vegetable.
 Raw leaves have been sharp, pungent in flavor.
-Exposure to more intense daylight makes its leaves bitter, which is somewhat mellowed once cooked.
+Exposure to more bright daylight makes its leaves bitter, which is somewhat mellowed once cooked.

 To prepare, trim its outer leaves as you do it in cabbage.
 Wash the head in cool running water.
 Cut it into quarters, wedges, and use in cooking.

 Here are some serving tips: